Apostasy in Islam by country: Nigeria

 In Nigeria, there is no federal law that explicitly makes apostasy a crime.
 The Federal Constitution protects freedom of religion and allows religious conversion.
-Section 10 of the constitution states, 'The Government of the Federation of a State shall not adopt any religion as State Religion.'.
+Section 10 of the constitution states, "The Government of the Federation of a State shall not adopt any religion as State Religion."

 However, 12 Muslim-majority states in northern Nigeria have laws invoking Sharia, which have been used to persecute Muslim apostates, particularly Muslims who have converted to Christianity.
 Although the states of Nigeria have a degree of autonomy to adopt their own laws, the first paragraph of the Federal Constitution stipulates that any law inconsistent with the provisions of the constitution shall be void.
 The Sharia penal code does contradict the Constitution, yet the federal government has not made a move to restore this breach of the constitutional order, letting the northern Muslim-dominated states have their way and not protecting the constitutional rights of citizens violated by Sharia.

 Governor Ahmad Sani Yerima of Zamfara State, the first Nigerian Muslim-majority state to introduce Sharia in 2000, stated that because capital punishment for apostasy was unconstitutional, citizens themselves should do the killing, effectively undermining the rule of law:

-If you change your religion from Islam, the penalty is death.
-We know it.
-And we didn't put it in our penal code because it is against the constitutional provision.
-It is the law of Allah, which now is a culture for the entire society.
-So if a Muslim changes his faith or religion, it is the duty of the society or family to administer that part of the justice to him.

-Sani further added that whoever opposed 'the divine rules and regulations (...) is not a Muslim', confirmed by Secretary-General of the Nigerian Supreme Council for Islamic Affairs Lateef Adegbite, who was quoted as saying:
+Sani further added that whoever opposed "the divine rules and regulations ... is not a Muslim", confirmed by Secretary-General of the Nigerian Supreme Council for Islamic Affairs Lateef Adegbite, who was quoted as saying:

-Once you reject sharia, you reject Islam.
-So, any Muslim that protests the application of sharia is virtually declaring himself non-Muslim.

 In December 2005, Nigerian pastor Zacheous Habu Bu Ngwenche was attacked for allegedly hiding a convert.